MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 1. Go to the predictive lead scoring configuration page, and select **Edit model**.

-2. On the **Edit fields** page, select attributes from opportunity entity, and its related entities (contact and account) including custom attributes to train the model.
+2. On the **Edit fields** page, select attributes from lead entity, and its related entities (contact and account) including custom attributes to train the model.

     > [!NOTE]
     > To use the intelligent fields, see [Select intelligent fields](#select-intelligent-fields)